MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-with-the-tableadapter-dbdirect-methods.md

 ---
 title: Save data with the TableAdapter DBDirect methods
-description: In this tutorial, run SQL statements directly against a database by using the DBDirect methods of a TableAdapter. ms.date: 11/04/2016 ms.topic: how-to
+description: In this tutorial, run SQL statements directly against a database by using the DBDirect methods of a TableAdapter in an ADO.NET .NET Framework application. ms.date: 11/04/2016 ms.topic: how-to
 dev_langs: